adrifcid/BayesianStatistics-CourseProject/README.md

 **data/**, containing the necessary data for running the notebooks.

-We have tried for the notebooks to be self-suficient while avoiding too much repetition, so some are more verbose than others: we therefore recommend going through the documents in the above order.
+We have tried for the documents to be as self-contained as possible while avoiding too much repetition, so some are more verbose than others: we therefore recommend going through them in the above order.